BurlingtonCodeAcademy/webdev-prework/01_hello_javascript.md

 - PHP
 - Go

 Do any of those languages ring a bell?
 Each of those languages are used in hundreds of thousands of applications.
-In fact your computer is using some of those languages at this very moment while you are reading this lesson.
+In fact, your computer is using some of those languages at this very moment while you are reading this lesson.

 The reason that there are so many languages is that each one has been designed to do something better than or different than all the other languages that existed at the time.
 It's a bit like thinking about why there are so many different insects, or birds, or fish.
 Each kind of thing specializes in something different, and that makes it the right tool for a certain job.